How we are helping

 - deregulate the telecommunications sector, lifting mobile subscriptions from 4.8 per cent of the population in 2004 to more than 71 per cent in 2011.

 Vanuatu is an active participant in the Seasonal Worker Programme (SWP).
-In June 2015, the Australian Government announced an expansion of the SWP, improving people-to-people links, by removing the annual limit on the number of seasonal workers who can participate in the program.
-The expansion of the program to the agriculture and accommodation sectors will benefit ni-Vanuatu.
+In June 2015, the Australian Government announced an expansion of the SWP, improving people-to-people links, by removing the annual limit on the number of seasonal workers who can participate in the program, including in the agriculture and accommodation sectors.

 Tropical Cyclone Pam